vios-s/tsaftarislab.github.io/_pages/team.md

 If you want to join the team as a PhD student or a PostDoc, read about open positions [here]({{ base_path }}/join_us/).
-If you wish to join the group as an MSc or undergraduate student, drop Prof. Tsaftaris an email so we can arrange to chat.
+If you wish to join the group as an MSc or undergraduate student, drop Sotos an email to arrange a chat.

 ## Academic Staff {#academic}

+{% assign sorted = site.team | sort: 'order' %}
-{% for member in site.team reversed %}
+{% for member in sorted %}
   {% if member.role == "staff" %}
     {% include team/member.html %}
   {% endif %}